mazonowicz/mazonowicz.github.io/_posts/2013-12-14-Salsa-Casseroll.md

 ![image](https://farm4.staticflickr.com/3735/9493872428_d787ae45f3_c.jpg)

-I was very fortunate with the all important contact points - the saddle is an old Brooks I salvaged from a 1970's Peugeot, and the handlebars are Grand Bois Maes Parallel that I found on sale at[Planet-X](https://www.planetx.co.uk/) in the UK.
+I was very fortunate with the all important contact points - the saddle is an old Brooks I salvaged from a 1970's Peugeot, and the handlebars are Grand Bois Maes Parallel that I found on sale at [Planet-X](https://www.planetx.co.uk/) in the UK.
 Both of these items are very comfortable.
 At first I put on Shimano Deore deraileurs, but I have since replaced them with Shimano 105.
 The tyres are the classic Panaracer Paselsa TGs.

 ![image](https://farm8.staticflickr.com/7440/9493849352_96afa35abb_c.jpg)